The Cessna 208 Caravan

 As PinC, it is solely your responsibility to ensure the aircraft is in all respects ready for the intended flight.
 Allow yourself whatever time is necessary to meet that responsibility completely, whether for the 1st flight of the day or any subsequent flight during the course of the day.
 Never ask someone else to pre-flight your aircraft for you, or even to dip your fuel tanks.
 It is your responsibility.
 Never execute a pre-flight or any part of a pre-flight for someone else.
 If you are asked to do so, best you invite them to remove themselves in short, jerky movements and get out there and do it themselves.
 In common with most aircraft, its best to start your pre-flight in the cockpit.

 The first stage of preparing for a days flights commences as you approach your aircraft at the start of the day.
 Be in the habit of making a non-detailed, general scan of your airframe, in which you check only the gross, general condition she's in.
 You're looking for any gross anomalies, like obvious damage, major leaks or maybe a flat tyre.
 Sure, you'll do a far more comprehensive check during your External Inspection shortly... but it's surprising what you might see in a wider, more non-specific glance initially.
 And it's a bit like saying 'good morning' to your mount for the day.
 If you have a ground-crew (as I do) they'll most likely have the hatches and cowls already open, loading underway and the engineer will have completed his Daily Pre-flight Inspection and (if appropriate) have done a compressor/turbine rinse already.
 You'll have your Flight Bag with you.
 Get in the cockpit, first for me is Remove Control Locks & One fuel-tap ON, Battery Master ON and Avionics 1 ON.
 Then I set-up my seat position and confirm the track-locks engage as I expect.
 Then I install my headset and conduct a slow, careful Full and Free Controls check of Ailerons/Spoilers, Elevator and Rudders.
 Manually roll your Trims through too.
 All of the while, listening for any abnormal sounds from any of the control surfaces or linkages.
 By the time you've done that, the G1000 Avionics have completed their own self-checks and the L side PFD is ready to go.
 Leave your overhead Speaker selected ON (the default on power-up) too.
 That way, you can listen to other traffic, get airport conditions and airport QNH.
 Dial it in.
 Check and totalise your Fuel and check internal battery voltage.
 With that done, select your External Battery Master to BUS and confirm the Voltage displayed.
 Check all your Circuit Breakers are IN.
 Beacon selected ON.
-Parking Brake is SET, Inertial Separator free, correct and OPEN, EPL NORM, PWR Lever IDLE, Propeller FINE and Condition Lever CUTOFF.
+Parking Brake is SET, Inertial Separator free, correct and OPEN, EPL NORM and locked, PWR Lever IDLE, Propeller FINE and Condition Lever CUTOFF.
 All Fuel and Firewall Cutoffs are IN and Secure.
 Trims SET.
 O2 OFF and Contents Adequate.
 SBY Flap switches Guarded.
 Then, I complete all the necessary cockpit paperwork, and the cockpit setup is, for the time-being at least, complete.
 Yes, I do leave BATT and EXT Masters ON -I'm still keeping an ear on the radios as I conduct the External preflight.
 As I get down from the cockpit, I take a look and check both Fuel Caps are properly installed and secure.

 You DO need a Torch.
 Have one available.